Preclinical CRO offering Xenograft Studies

 4T1 Cell Line Derived Xenograft (Syngeneic Model)

 4T1 cancer refers to cancer cells that originate from the 4T1 cell line, which is a commonly used cell line in research for the study of breast cancer.
 The 4T1 cell line was derived from a spontaneous mammary tumor in a mouse and is often used to study the metastatic spread of breast cancer to other parts of the body, as well as potential treatments for breast cancer.
 The 4T1 cell line is widely used in preclinical research to investigate the biology of breast cancer and to test new therapeutic approaches.
 The 4T1 syngeneic mouse model contains a fully functioning immune system that is not represented in human cell line derived xenograft (CDX) models, which require the use of immunocompromised mice.
 This is beneficial for preclinical studies focusing on immunotherapies targeting immune checkpoint inhibitors (e.g. anti-CTLA-4, anti-PDL-1) or activating the immune system.
+Immune checkpoint inhibitors and therapeutic combinations are central to studying immune responses in the fully immunocompetent Balb/c mouse model.
 The 4T1 cell line derived syngeneic model enables studies being performed in a completely immunocompetent model, such as therapeutic combinations targeting cellular signaling (TGFβ antagonist) and inhibition of tumor growth (doxorubicin).

 4T1 ER+, PR+, HER2+/-, p53(mut)